Anatoly Chernyaev: Perestroika

+Post-Soviet Russia

+After the dissolution of the Soviet Union, Chernyaev joined the non-governmental research institute and archive, the Gorbachev Foundation, where he worked closely with Gorbachev and other former officials until his retirement in 2010.
+He edited and published volumes of declassified documents, including a set of Politburo notes taken by Gorbachev's aides during 1985-1990.
+He became a leading scholar and advocate of access to documents on the Gorbachev period in the post-Soviet Russia.
+Chernyaev remained a close associate of Mikhail Gorbachev until his death in 2017.

 In 2004, Chernyaev donated his diaries from the Gorbachev period to the National Security Archive at George Washington University, which has published portions of them in English translation; according to the editor, "One can confidently say that every bold foreign policy initiative advanced by Gorbachev in the years 1985-1991 bears Chernyaev's mark on it."

-Since then, the National Security Archive has made Chernyaev's diaries available from 1972 to 1981 and 1985 to the fall of the Soviet Union in 1991.
+Since then, the National Security Archive has made Chernyaev's diaries available from 1972 to the fall of the Soviet Union in 1991.
 English translations of the original documents are available as pdf files.
-The diaries from 1982 to 1984 are still expected in coming years.